musesum/DeepMenu/README.md

     Pilot - move from node to node or into open space

-    Root - starting poinrt in the corners, contains 1 or 2 limbs
+    Root - starting point in the corners, contains 1 or 2 limbs

-    Limb - contains unfolding branches of either horizontal or vertical docs
+    Limb - unfolding horizontal or vertical branches

-    Branch - a series of sub-menue (sub-branches)
+    Branch - a series of sub-menu (sub-branches)

     Node - individual nodes aligned along branch